PalMod: PALette MODification for fighting games.

 1. First, you need to know what color format to use.
 The setting you select under Settings :: Color Format is what PalMod will use to interpret the raw data in the file.
 Knowing what platform the game is for helps: PalMod indicates in that menu what platforms a given color format is usually used for.
 If PalMod supports another game in that series, try opening up that game and seeing what color format PalMod uses for that.
 Sometimes the MAME codebase can be an excellent reference.
 Other times you have to just struggle through.

-At this point... start browsing through the game file set.
+At this point... start browsing through the game file set!
 You are looking for a needle in a haystack: expect to take a bit, and it's going to be extra hard if you don't have the right color format set.
 You can load a similar game in PalMod to check what color format that uses, or look at MAME's code to figure out what color format to use if possible.
 Otherwise... guess, but you'll need to redo the search for each color format you think that game might be.
-If that exact palette is used for another sprite in another game, you can use PalMod's extended copy information to get the data we expect to see in the ROM for that palette, and then hunt for that in your new unknown ROM using a binary editor.
+If that exact palette is used for another sprite in another game, you can use PalMod's extended copy information to get the data we expect to see in the ROM for that palette, and then hunt for that in your new unknown ROM using a binary/hex editor.
+You're going to advance through each page of the Extras file you have listed: I usually do this by holding the Down arrow on the keyboard.

-Palettes in games are usually stored after the main game data, so they are going to be "later" in the file.
+Palettes in games are usually stored after the main game data, so they are going to be "later" in the file set.
 The notes in the MAME XML for the games can be helpful to guess at about where that might be - or to get the right filename.
-Additionally, palettes are typically stored in either of two fashions: per-game, as one contiguous block of all the palettes for everyone, or per-character, where all of the colors for one character are embedded in their normal character data.
+Additionally, palettes are typically stored in either of two fashions: per-game, as one contiguous block of all the palettes for everyone, or per-character, where all of the colors for one character are stored just after the rest of the character data.
 Per-game is pretty easy to work with: you'll hit the giant section of palettes and can party.
 Per-character is more challenging, since once you've found a character you need to find the next character.
 What I've found to help is to look for visual patterns in the data.
 For example, Capcom usually has data that looks like colorful towers shortly before the palette data, and thin towers shortly after the palette data.
 It's a lot of data to sift through: you'll start to figure it out as you go along.
 And once you've found one palette it's much easier to find the next and so on.

 Once you're certain you've found the palettes of interest, you'll want to whittle down your Extras file to just reference palette regions.
 Don't use PalMod to write to non-palette regions: that won't work well.